gaduimovich/gNine/README.md

 # G9 - Just In Time Image Processing With Eclipse OMR

-An implementation of Luke Dodds Pixslam https://github.com/lukedodd/Pixslam using Eclipse OMR Jitbuilder.
+An implementation of Luke Dodds Pixslam https://github.com/lukedodd/Pixslam using Eclipse OMR JitBuilder.
-See (README_ORIG.MD)
+See [Original README](../README_ORIG.md) for the Original README.md

 #### Carleton Univeristy Honours Project Winter 2019.
 Under the supervision of David Mould. ####